sijantanvir/Courses/README.md

 # Tutorials
-A repository to stores the codes learnt from OSSU Curriculum.
+A repository to stores the codes learnt from open curriculum.